 Orientation is an introduction to the company that gives employees an immediate understanding of who they work for, what the company stands for, and the overall mission.
 The orientation allows them to know the basics of the company pretty much right out of the gate.

-On the other hand, new employee onboarding is a process that allows the employee to dive deep into their department and their specific role.
+On the other hand, new employee onboarding process allows employees to dive deep into their department and their specific role.
 They learn about their position in the company and how to seamlessly integrate into the business.

 Using both onboarding and orientation, you can set your employees up for success, build employee buy-in and retention, and create a happy and successful team.